Monday

 ------------------------------------------------

-This miniature is also believed to be American, probably from the Boston area, judging by the framing.
-The artist is less certain, but it may be by Daniel Dickinson (1795-1977). ds 1532.
+This next miniature is also believed to be American, probably from the Boston area, judging by the painted eglomise decoration on the border framing.
+The artist is less certain, but it may be by Daniel Dickinson (1795-1977), see the examples on pages 140-141 of the Met catalogue. ds 1532.

 The reverse has a hard to read note, needing more research, but appearing to read;